Channel Matters: Estimating Channel Influence for Multivariate Time Series: Empirical Analysis

-In this section, we mainly discuss the performance of our method in MTS anomaly detection and explore the value and feasibility of our method in MTS forecasting tasks.
+In this section, we mainly discuss the performance of our method in MTS anomaly detection and explore the value and feasibility of our method in MTS data pruning tasks.
 All the datasets used in our experiments are real-world and open-source MTS datasets. {